nielsvth/PIconnect/README.rst

 'nielsvth/PIconnect' provides a programmatic interface in Python to the OSISoft PI AF SDK.
 This branch expands upon the 'Hugovdberg/PIconnect' package to include additional functionality for working with Assets, Attributes and (hierarchical) EventFrames.
-It also provides functionality for executing bulk queries and calculations.
+It also provides functionality for executing bulk queries, threading and calculations.

 The basic introduction to working with the PIconnect package is covered in the Tutorial below.